-In FALLUCKA #5 we meet Ed Templeton, artist and skater from Huntington Beach California.
-In this first episode I meet Ed Templeton and his wife Deanna Templeton for the first time.
+In FALLUCKA #5-7 we meet Ed Templeton, artist and skater from Huntington Beach California.
+I met Ed Templeton and his wife Deanna Templeton for the first time.
 I have wanted to meet Ed for a long time and is a great admirer of his works.
 I was truly a bit nervous when I…Read More

 After a longer pause we are back with a fantastic conversation the artist Nathan Gulick, visiting town from LA for his solo show, Waiting Room, at C4 Projects.
 We met and had a live recording at C4, and it was both a lot of fun and very interesting.
 Nathan is eloquent and engaged, and we got a ….Read More